MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
 ## Step 6 - Test the project

 Now that you have added the WebView plugin to the scene, it would be a good time to test your project.
-You can test the project directly in the editor, or you can follow these steps to [Build and deploy to the HoloLens](/windows/mixed-reality/develop/unity/build-and-deploy-to-hololens)
+You can test the project directly in the editor, or you can follow these steps to [Build and deploy to the HoloLens](/windows/mixed-reality/develop/unity/build-and-deploy-to-hololens).

 <!-- ====================================================================== -->
 ## Step 7 - Extending WebView2 functionality

-While the prefab exposes just a single property, there is more functionality exposed on the `WebView` script.
+Although the prefab exposes just a single property, there's additional functionality exposed on the `WebView` script.
 Let's take a look at exposing some of this functionality in our project.
-First, we recommend reviewing the `WebView` script to get an idea of what's available.
+First, inspect the `WebView` script to get an idea of what's available.

 > [!TIP]
-> To view the contents of a script in your default code editor, double click the name of the script in the **Inspector** window.
+> To view the contents of a script in your default code editor, double-click the name of the script in the **Inspector** window.

-Now that you've reviewed the `WebView` code, let's extend the functionality of our sample.
-In the remainder of this step, we will add some basic functionality so that the user will have a back button, a go button, and a text field to navigate to a custom URL.
+Now that you've reviewed the `WebView` code, let's extend the functionality of the sample.
+In the rest of this step, we'll add some basic functionality so that the user will have a **Back** button, a **Go** button, and a text field to navigate to a custom URL.

 1. Modify the scene hierarchy as follows:
    1. Under `MixedRealitySceneContent`, add a new input component (right-click > **UI** > **Input Field - TextMeshPro**).
 This automatically adds a parent `Canvas` for the component.